Security

 Guidance:

-- Avoid reusing wide-open groups on privileged bots
+- Avoid reusing wide-open groups on privileged agents

 Folder policy